ApicaSystem/ZebraTester-Public-Plugins/README.md

 # ZebraTester-Public-Plugins
 Contains non-commercial public plugins for ZebraTester

+ZebraTester is a well established load testing tool with a strong focus on web performance.
+It can be downloaded on its official website: http://www.zebratester.com/

 ##Guidelines##
 * Each plugin is contained in its own directory
 * Each plugin should contain a README (or README.md) file
 * Only include the .java file for the plugin (we want to avoid mismatches with compiled .class files and java versions)
 * Include all dependencies for the plugin
 * The README file should contain the following: Author, Creation date, Supported ZebraTester Versions & Use-case(s)